Myles Coverdale: Life to end of 1528

 Regarding his probable birth county, Daniell cites John Bale, author of a sixteenth-century scriptorium, giving it as Yorkshire.
 His birth date is generally regarded as 1488.

 Coverdale studied philosophy and theology at Cambridge, becoming bachelor of canon law in 1513.
 In 1514 John Underwood, a suffragan bishop and archdeacon of Norfolk, ordained him priest in Norwich.
 He entered the house of the Augustinian friars in Cambridge, where Robert Barnes had returned from Louvain to become its prior.
 This is thought to have been about 1520–1525.

 According to Trueman, Barnes returned to Cambridge in the early to mid-1520s.
 At Louvain Barnes had studied under Erasmus and had developed humanist sympathies.
 In Cambridge, he read aloud to his students from St. Paul's epistles in translation and taught from classical authors.
 This undoubtedly influenced them towards Reform.
-In February 1526, Coverdale was part of a group of friars that travelled from Cambridge to London to present the defence of their superior, after Barnes was summoned before Cardinal Wolsey.
+In February 1526, Coverdale was part of a group of friars that travelled from Cambridge to London to present the defence of their superior, after Barnes was summoned before Cardinal Thomas Wolsey.
 Barnes had been arrested as a heretic after being accused of preaching Lutheran views in the church of St Edward King and Martyr, Cambridge on Christmas Eve.
 Coverdale is said to have acted as Barnes' secretary during the trial.
 By the standards of the time, Barnes received relatively lenient treatment, being made to do public penance by carrying a faggot to St Paul's Cross.
 However on 10 June 1539, Parliament passed the Act of Six Articles, marking a turning point in the progress of radical protestantism.

 Barnes was burned at the stake on 30 July 1540, at Smithfield, along with two other reformers.
 Also executed that day were three Roman Catholics, who were hanged, drawn and quartered.

 Coverdale probably met Thomas Cromwell some time before 1527.
 A letter survives showing that later, in 1531, he wrote to Cromwell, requesting his guidance on his behaviour and preaching; also stating his need for books.
 By Lent 1528, he had left the Augustinians and, wearing simple garments, was preaching in Essex against transubstantiation, the veneration of sacred images, and Confession to a Priest.
 At that date, such views were very dangerous, for the future course of the religious revolution that began during the reign of Henry VIII was as yet very uncertain.
 Reforms, both of the forms proposed by Lollardy, and those preached by Luther, were being pursued by a vigorous campaign against heresy.
 Consequently, towards the end of 1528, Coverdale fled from England to the Continent.